vmware-archive/app-manage/puppet/tcserver/README.md

 This module depends on the pivotal_repo module

+tc Server requires a working java installation.
+Installation of java is beyond the scope of this module.
+Once installed you'll need to set the environment variable of JAVA_HOME for the user running puppet or set the java_home instance variable as per the examples below.

 # Example Usage

 *Basic usage* - The following example will install tc Server and create an instance called myinstance using all the defaults